petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/securing-web-services/configuring-content-security-policy-headers.md

 You can separate Content Security Policy into two: directives and values.
 Using directives and values, you can form a robust policy to protect web applications against a variety of threats.

-## Configuration Reference for Content Security Policy

-While working with CSP, you have access to different directives and values.
-They are commands that specify the rules and restrictions for loading different types of resources on a web page, allowing you to define security guidelines that browsers should apply while rendering the page.

 * Directives - Directives specify the rules for resources (scripts, stylesheets, images, etc.) a browser can load or execute on a web page.
 Below are examples of some commonly used directives.

 | Directive         | Description                                                                                |